Austria from Above - Jewel of the Country with Franz Klammer: Season 3

 Venice and the Ghetto

-One of the most far-reaching inventions of the modern age, the Ghetto, was founded in Venice in a small isolated area of the city that had once been the site of a foundry.
+2016 sees the 500th anniversary of one of the most far-reaching inventions of the modern age: the Ghetto.
+Founded in Venice, it took what became its notorious name from a disused copper foundry.
 The birth of the Ghetto represents in many respects a turning point in the history of the Jewish people.
-The idea of the ghetto comprised three key features: The compulsion for the Jews to settle there.
-The strict separation of Jews and non-Jews.
-The fact of being fastened in by walls and locked gates.
+The idea of the ghetto comprised three key features: the compulsion for the Jews to settle there, their strict separation from the rest of the Population and their imprisonment within walls and locked gates.

 Digital, Flexible, Redundant - Who will have a Job tomorrow?